Dhananjay09/e2enetworks/README.rst

 Docker
 ------

-In order to create a docker container with a certbot-dns-ispconfig installation, create an empty directory with the following ``Dockerfile``:
+In order to create a docker container with a e2enetworks installation, create an empty directory with the following ``Dockerfile``:

 .. code-block:: docker

     FROM certbot/certbot
-    RUN pip install certbot-dns-ispconfig
+    RUN pip install e2enetworks

 Proceed to build the image::